rhizomedotorg/rhizomedotorg.github.io/_posts/2013-11-15-database-less-data-driven-navigation.markdown

 {% include image.html url="/assets/img/tryout4.png" %}
 {% include image.html url="/assets/img/tryout5.png" %}

 It's very interesting the constraints which brought about this particular design, but this post is more about what's been changed under the hood.
-What follows is a tutorial on how to build a database-less, data-driven navigation in Python/Django.
-This design is simple and flexible, qualities not shared by database-backed navigation CMSs.
+What follows is a tutorial on how to build a database-less, data-driven navigation in Python/[Django](https://www.djangoproject.com/).
+This design is simple and flexible, qualities not shared by database-backed navigation.
 Disclaimer: the code listed here does not accommodate any and all navigational structures.

 <!--more-->